larpchronicles/rules/martialskills.md

 #### Armor Training

-This skill adds 5 points of maximum armor to the character for each time that this skill is purchased.
+>This skill adds 5 points of maximum armor to the character for each time that this skill is purchased.
 Armor above certain thresholds must be properly phys-repped.
 This skill is not blocked by resting.

 #### Block Projectile

-This skill requires either the Shield skill and a shield to be in the character’s hand or the Unarmed Combat skill.
+>This skill requires either the Shield skill and a shield to be in the character’s hand or the Unarmed Combat skill.
 The Block Projectile skill allows the character to Resist Physical once for each time that this skill is purchased against physical projectiles such as arrows and thrown weapons used under the Ranged Weapons skill.
 This skill is expended on use.
-This is a RESIST effect.
-Call: “Resist”

-Requires the Unarmed Combat or Shield skill.
+This is a RESIST effect. <br/>Call: “Resist”<br/>Requires the Unarmed Combat or Shield skill.

 #### Dodge

-This skill allows the character to Resist Physical, Spell or Toxin once for each time that this skill is purchased.
+>This skill allows the character to Resist Physical, Spell or Toxin once for each time that this skill is purchased.
 The character may choose which type of resist to use at the time of use.
 This skill is expended on use.
-This is a RESIST effect.

-Call: “Resist”

-Requires the Murder skill and the Short Weapon skill.
+This is a RESIST effect.<br/>Call: “Resist”<br/>Requires the Murder skill and the Short Weapon skill.

 #### Endurance

-This skill prevents the user from becoming Dead when they otherwise might.
+>This skill prevents the user from becoming Dead when they otherwise might.
 The user must prepare themselves by spending 60 seconds of concentration to prime this skill.
 While primed, if the user reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the user must declare “Endurance”.
 This skill is expended on use.
 This is an ENDURE effect.
-An individual cannot have more than one primed ENDURE effect at once.

-Requires the Critical Strike V skill.
+An individual cannot have more than one primed ENDURE effect at once.<br/>Requires the Critical Strike V skill.

 #### Fencing

-This skill grants the character 5 additional armor points to their maximum armor pool for each time that this skill is purchased without having to physically represent the worn armor.
+>This skill grants the character 5 additional armor points to their maximum armor pool for each time that this skill is purchased without having to physically represent the worn armor.
 This skill requires that the character is wielding only a single Short Weapon or Long Weapon and has the skill to be able to use that weapon.
 Armor points gained from Fencing must be repaired before being available.
-Effects like Command Drop or Disarm do not remove the benefit of Fencing unless the character goes longer than 20 seconds without fulfilling the single weapon requirement.

-Requires the Short or Long Weapon skill.
+Effects like Command Drop or Disarm do not remove the benefit of Fencing unless the character goes longer than 20 seconds without fulfilling the single weapon requirement.<br/>Requires the Short or Long Weapon skill.

 #### Intercept

-This skill requires that the character is wielding a shield and has the skill to use a shield.
+>This skill requires that the character is wielding a shield and has the skill to use a shield.
 For each time that this skill is purchased this skill allows the character to accept a weapon or spell attack that was successful on a nearby target upon themself.
 The intercepted target must be within weapon striking range of the character when the attack was successful in order for the character to be able to intercept the attack.
 Upon intercepting the attack, the character may call a defense to negate the attack as if they had been struck by the effect.
-This skill is expended on use.
+This skill is expended on use.<br/>Call: “Intercept &lt;optional defense>”<br/>Requires the Shield skill.

-Call: “Intercept &lt;optional defense>”

-Requires the Shield skill.

 #### Parry

-This skill requires that the character is wielding a weapon, or is using Unarmed Combat, and has the skill required to be able to use that weapon.
+>This skill requires that the character is wielding a weapon, or is using Unarmed Combat, and has the skill required to be able to use that weapon.
 Parry allows the character to Resist Physical once for each time that this skill is purchased.
 This skill is expended on use.
-This is a RESIST effect. \
-Call: “Resist”

-Requires the Critical Strike III skill and one of the following Weapon skills: Unarmed, Short, Long or Two Hand.
+This is a RESIST effect. <br/>Call: “Resist”<br/>Requires the Critical Strike III skill and one of the following Weapon skills: Unarmed, Short, Long or Two Hand.

 #### Parry Spell

-This skill requires that the character is wielding a weapon, or is using Unarmed Combat, and has the skill required to be able to use that weapon.
+>This skill requires that the character is wielding a weapon, or is using Unarmed Combat, and has the skill required to be able to use that weapon.
 Parry Spell allows the character to Resist Spell once for each time that this skill is purchased.
 This skill is expended on use.
-This is a RESIST effect.

-Call: “Resist”

-Requires the Critical Strike IX skill.
+This is a RESIST effect.<br/>Call: “Resist”<br/>Requires the Critical Strike IX skill.

 #### Rapid Refit

-This skill allows the character to quickly and efficiently readjust their damaged armor.
-After spending 5 seconds of uninterrupted role play fixing their armor, the character’s armor pool is reset to its maximum.

-Call: “Refitting Armor 1...2...3...4...5”
+>This skill allows the character to quickly and efficiently readjust their damaged armor.
+After spending 5 seconds of uninterrupted role play fixing their armor, the character’s armor pool is reset to its maximum.<br/>Call: “Refitting Armor 1...2...3...4...5”

 #### Riposte

-This skill Requires that a character is wielding a weapon and has the skill required to be able to use that weapon.
+>This skill Requires that a character is wielding a weapon and has the skill required to be able to use that weapon.
 Riposte Attack allows the character to Reflect Physical once for each time that this skill is purchased.
 This skill is expended on use.
 You cannot Reflect an already Reflected effect.
-This is a REFLECT effect.

-Call: “Reflect”

-Requires the Short, Long or Two Hand Weapon skill.
+This is a REFLECT effect.<br/>Call: “Reflect”<br/>Requires the Short, Long or Two Hand Weapon skill.

 #### Second Wind

-This skill allows the character to instantly restore their health pool to 50% of its total maximum.
+>This skill allows the character to instantly restore their health pool to 50% of its total maximum.
 The character must be conscious to use this skill.
-This skill is expended on use.
+This skill is expended on use.<br/>Call: “Second Wind”

-Call: “Second Wind”

 #### Shield Block

-This skill requires that the character is wielding a shield, and has the skill to use a shield.
+>This skill requires that the character is wielding a shield, and has the skill to use a shield.
 The character may use this skill to resist one physical attack for each time that this skill is purchased.
 This skill is expended on use.
-This is a RESIST effect. \
+This is a RESIST effect. <br/>Call: “Resist”<br/>Requires the Shield skill.
-Call: “Resist”

-Requires the Shield skill.

 #### Stalwart Defense

-This skill grants the character 5 additional armor points to their maximum armor pool for each time that this skill is purchased without having to physically represent the worn armor.
+>This skill grants the character 5 additional armor points to their maximum armor pool for each time that this skill is purchased without having to physically represent the worn armor.
 This skill requires that the character is wielding only a two hand weapon and has the skill to be able to use that weapon.
 Armor points gained from Stalwart Defense must be repaired before being available.
-DISARM effects like Command Drop or Disarm do not remove the benefit of Stalwart Defense unless the character goes longer than 20 seconds without fulfilling the single weapon requirement.

-Requires the Two Hand Weapon skill.
+DISARM effects like Command Drop or Disarm do not remove the benefit of Stalwart Defense unless the character goes longer than 20 seconds without fulfilling the single weapon requirement.<br/>Requires the Two Hand Weapon skill.

 #### Toughness

-This skill adds 5 points of maximum health to the character for each time that this skill is purchased.
+>This skill adds 5 points of maximum health to the character for each time that this skill is purchased.
 This skill is not blocked by resting.

 #### Unbreakable

-This skill allows a character using a Shield to plant themselves, and push through incredible odds to come out the other side unscathed.
+>This skill allows a character using a Shield to plant themselves, and push through incredible odds to come out the other side unscathed.
 A character with this skill may announce “I am Unbreakable!” and plant their feet.
 For the duration of the time that their feet remain planted, up to one minute maximum, they may choose to expend any Critical Strikes or Physical Strikes they possess as if they were instead a Resist Physical.
 If at any point they move their feet, or are forced to move by an outside effect, this ability ends immediately.
-This skill is expended on use.

-Requires the Shield and Critical Strike I skills.
+This skill is expended on use.<br/>Call: "I am Unbreakable" <br/>Requires the Shield and Critical Strike I skills.